Zondag met Lubach: Westeros the Series (2017)

 In late August 2017, a YouTube channel named "Westeros The Series" uploaded a "trailer" for Westeros, a new 'television series' that would be set in a modern-day Westeros after the events of Game of Thrones, and would premiere in 2019.
 After getting attention from media, including The Daily Telegraph and Vice, the channel uploaded another video on YouTube in early September 2017, instead revealing that Zondag met Lubach would return on 10 September 2017.
 Zondag met Lubach's official YouTube channel also uploaded a combined version of the 'trailer'.

 Nonsensical Rifle Addiction (2017)

 On 8 October 2017, one week after the 2017 Las Vegas shooting, Zondag met Lubach aired a spoof advertisement called "Nonsensical Rifle Addiction", which highlighted the issue with gun violence and mass shootings in the United States, and also lampooned the United States's inability to introduce any binding form of gun control.
-The title is a play on the influential American gun rights organisation National Rifle Association (NRA).
+The title is a play on the influential American gun rights organisation National Rifle Association of America (NRA).
 The video was retweeted by American actor Samuel L. Jackson after the Stoneman Douglas High School shooting in February 2018.